 Given the prevalence of Microsoft Windows Server in the enterprise, it is no surprise that Microsoft Internet Information Services hosts such a large percentage of the Internet.
 According to the August 2018 Netcraft Web Server survey, 40.65% of all websites reside on a Microsoft-based server.
 Microsoft IIS version 7.x accounts for the majority of those sites.

-Attackers know IIS is out there, and they scan actively for vulnerable web servers and web applications to exploit.
+Attackers know IIS is out there, and they scan actively for vulnerable web servers and web applications to exploit with a web vulnerability scanner.
 Your business needs to stay one step ahead by knowing your attack surface, identifying security holes, and closing them before malicious unauthorized users find their way in.

 The first step in assessing the security of a web server environment is knowing what web servers are in your environment.
 Your business needs to follow best practices for documenting when systems are deployed and changed.
 Furthermore, you need to monitor logs regularly and periodically scan the environment, both to ensure that all web servers are where they are supposed to be as well as to identify any undocumented or unauthorized servers that add to the attack surface.